ClimateCompatibleGrowth/GeoH2/README.md

 `.../GEOH2 % python map_costs.py`

 This script will take a few seconds to run.

+If you encounter the following error in visualisation, you may have a package conflict with geopandas, matplotlib and cartopy:
+`AttributeError: 'GeoAxesSubplot' object has no attribute '_autoscaleXon'.` To get around this, try creating a new environment using the `environment-plot.yml` file using the same command presented above.
+This will create an environment named `geoh2-plot` which you can activate and use to run the visualisation script.

 # Limitations